 4. Cold Storage or Temperature-Controlled Warehouse

-If you’ve worked for a florist’s, a high school cafeteria, or certain hospitals, then climate-controlled spaces are familiar to you.
+If you’ve worked for a florist, high school cafeteria, or certain hospitals, then climate-controlled spaces are familiar to you.
 Temperature-controlled warehouses (AKA climate-controlled warehouses) are designed for products that require extra attention.
 Artworks, medicine, cosmetics, and candles also frequently appear here.

 Not only do products line the shelves in temperature-controlled storage, but you’ll also find animals and other living organisms in these warehouse types.
 They attract businesses and cargo companies that ship food, flowers, fresh produce, and more.